 There are at least seven causes of water retention.
-Most cases of water retention are due to ‘idiopathic oedema (edema)’ which simply means that the water retention is not associated with a specific disease.
+Most cases of water retention are due to ‘idiopathic oedema (edema)’ which simply means that the water retention is not being caused by a specific disease.
 In most cases the cause is reversible by changing what you eat and how you exercise.
-Use these quicklinks to find out more:
+Read the sections below to see what kind of water retention you have.

 Weak circulation in the leg veins